phil0x2e/prgrs/README.md

 Have a look at the [Documentation](https://docs.rs/prgrs)

-Please use Version 0.5.0 or higher, the older versions only work with very few terminals and are therefore yanked from crates.io.
+Please use Version 0.6.0 or higher, the older versions only work correctly with a small amount of terminals.

 ### Example:
 ```rust